CumulusNetworks/docs/content/cumulus-linux-59/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 cumulus@switch:~$ nv config apply
 ```

-After an interface is brought up, you can administratively bring it down:
+After you bring up an interface, you can bring it down administratively by changing the link state to `down`:

 ```
 cumulus@switch:~$ nv set interface swp1 link state down